-Your company details will be used to help us understand what organisation is applying, and who is the best person to contact in regard to your application.
+Your company details will be used to help assessors to understand which organisation is applying, and who is the best person to contact in regard to your application.

-The named person in this section should be the key project contact point.
-They will receive all relevant correspondence regarding the outcome of the application and administrative tasks.
-There will be an opportunity to reallocate this role at a later date but the Combined Authority will continue to communicate with the original Contact Point until you inform us about the change and you receive written confirmation of us updating the details in our records.
+The named person in this section should be the key project contact.
+They will receive all relevant correspondence regarding the outcome of the application and all administrative tasks.

+There will be an opportunity to reallocate this role at a later date, but the Growth Platform will continue to communicate with the original contact until you inform us about the change, and you receive written confirmation of us updating the details in our records.